P&O Ferries: 1960s–1989

-1990 – 2019
+1990–2019

 Following a consultation with the Competition Commission beginning 28 November 1996, P&O European Ferries split into three separate subsidiaries: P&O Portsmouth, P&O North Sea and the creation of a joint venture between P&O and the Swedish ferry company Stena Line's UK subsidiary Stena Line (UK) Ltd to create P&O Stena Line in Dover.

 In April 2002, P&O announced its intention to purchase Stena Line's 40% share of the joint venture.
 The purchase was completed by August, and in October 2002 the Portsmouth and North Sea operations were merged with the Dover operations to create P&O Ferries Ltd, jointly managing all services from its head office, Channel House in Dover.

 In September 2004, P&O Ferries Ltd conducted a business review that concluded with the announcement of closure of several of its long-term Portsmouth-based routes, leaving only the Portsmouth – Bilbao route in operation.
 These closures were predominantly blamed on the expansion of low-cost airlines and the increasing usage of the Channel Tunnel as a faster alternative to ferry operations.

 In 2006, the P&O Group, including P&O Ferries was sold to Dubai-based DP World.
 Shortly afterwards it was taken over by Dubai World.

 On 15 January 2010, P&O Ferries announced that it would be closing the Portsmouth–Bilbao route by the end of September to coincide with the end of its existing charter for Pride of Bilbao.
 This meant the closure of the final route served by P&O Ferries in Portsmouth.

-In January 2019 P&O Ferries announced that its UK fleet would be reflagged from Dover, UK to Limassol, Cyprus in response to the United Kingdom's exit from the European Union in 2019 "For operational and accounting reasons".
-Cyprus is a member of the EU and a flag of convenience; the reflagging will allow P&O to continue to benefit from EU tax arrangements.
-According to the Rail, Maritime and Transport union, the reflagging is "pure opportunism", saying that the firm's "long-term aim has always been to switch the UK fleet to a tax haven register".
+In January 2019, P&O Ferries announced that its UK fleet would be reflagged from Dover, UK to Limassol, Cyprus in response to the United Kingdom's exit from the European Union in 2019 "For operational and accounting reasons".
+Cyprus is a member of the EU and a flag of convenience, with the reflagging allowing P&O to continue to benefit from EU tax arrangements.
+According to the Rail, Maritime and Transport union, the reflagging was "pure opportunism", saying that the firm's "long-term aim has always been to switch the UK fleet to a tax haven register".

-On 20 February 2019, DP World announced it had repurchased P&O Ferries from Dubai World in a £322m deal.
+On 20 February 2019, DP World announced it had repurchased P&O Ferries from Dubai World in a £322 million deal.